arobinson-it/azure-hybrid-identity-lab/README.md

   - Confirmed MFA prompts during cloud sign-in
   - Verified sign-in logs in Entra ID
   - Tested authentication scenarios with domain controller offline

+- Installed a Veeam server to manage backups
+- Installed a pfSense server for network control

 ## Key Findings
 - Users can authenticate to cloud services when the domain controller is offline when using Password Hash Sync